IvanBongiorni/GAN-RNN_Timeseries-imputation/how_it_works.md

 In case of **GAN** models, I simply replicated all the Generators' architecture for the Discriminator.
 The only difference lies in the output nodes: the LSTM Decoder's output is fed into a Dense layer with one node and Sigmoid activation, working as a switch for its binary classification purpose.

+## 4. Training

+After running data pre-processing pipeline through `main_processing.py`, every Training, Validation and Test observation is stored on hard disk as a separate file.
+During training, to be launched from `main_train.py`, the script from `train.py` takes a trend and processes it, turning into a 3D matrix as explained above, and applying an artificial deterioration to the input batch.

+This artificial deterioration is applied randomly from `deterioration.py`, and consists of inserting missing values into the input batch.
+Their generation is explained in more detail in  After a given share of datapoints in the trend have been turned `NaN`'s, a **placeholder value** is added in their place.
+The choice of the placeholder value in relation with the choice of activation function is extremely important: the placeholder must tell the network where the data to be impute are, and therefore must be locate outside the meaningful range of my dataset.
+Since web traffic cannot possibly be lower than zero, I had to chose a placeholder values that was outiside the `[0, infinite]` range, and pair it with an activation function that is able to react to that peculiar value.
+Clearly, classical ReLU is not feasible, since any negative number passing through it will be flattened to zero.
+I then chose **ELU** activation, together with a placeholder of `-0.1`.
+In that way, a neural network is able to recognize what are the values to be substituted (imputed) during training.

 #### Loss function
 The basic **Seq2seq** model is trained with a "masked" regression Loss.
 During training, artificial deterioration is produced from a randomly generated *mask matrix*.